Upon successful completion of this chapter, you will be able to:

 One of the most amazing innovations to be developed recently is the 3-D printer.
 A 3-D printer allows you to print virtually any 3-D object based on a model of that object designed on a computer.
 3-D printers work by creating layer upon layer of the model using malleable materials, such as different types of glass, metals, or even wax.

 3-D printing is quite useful for prototyping the designs of products to determine their feasibility and marketability.
 3-D printing has also been used to create working prosthetic legs, handguns, and even an ear that can hear beyond the range of normal hearing.
-The US Air Force now uses 3-D printed parts on the F-18 fighter jet.
+The US military now uses 3-D printed parts on aircraft such as the F-18.

 3-D printing is one of many technologies embraced by the “maker” movement.
 Chris Anderson, editor of Wired magazine, puts it this way: